squarism/particle_bridge/README.md

 # Particle Bridge

-Subscribes to particle events and emits WLED events.
-For controlling WLED nodes with a particle (arduino) controller.
+Subscribes to particle events and emits Pixelblaze events.
+For controlling one Pixelblaze node with a particle (arduino) controller.
 Also, to aid in the transition from a bunch of particle LED nodes to a more standard WLED-based system.

+## TODO

+- Control many pixelblaze nodes and not just one
+- Unhardcode the particle pubsub topic

 ## Setup

-I can't imagine anyone would need this but me but this is a Rust project so you should download a release if there is one matching your platform.
+I can't imagine anyone would need this except me but here's how you set it up.
+This is a Rust project so you should download a release if there is one matching your platform.

 For now the instructions are TBD except for the normal `cargo` commands.